eugenPtr/eugenPtr/README.md

 - 👋 Hi, I’m @eugenPtr
-- 👀 I’m a blockchain/backend developer with a community-oriented mindset
+- 👀 I build web3 products (frontend/backend/contracts) with an obsession with details and sleek UX
 - 📫 Reach me on [Twitter](https://twitter.com/EugenPtr) or [Linkedin](https://www.linkedin.com/in/eugen-patru-3002b195/)

 <!---